chris-cozy/iupac-definition-extractor/README.md

 # iupac-definition-extractor

-The IUPAC Term Extractor is a Python tool designed to search and extract definitions from a JSON file containing IUPAC (International Union of Pure and Applied Chemistry) terminology.
+The IUPAC Definition Extractor is a Python tool designed to search and extract definitions from a JSON file containing IUPAC (International Union of Pure and Applied Chemistry) terminology.
 This tool utilizes user-defined terms to locate corresponding entries within the JSON dataset and generates a CSV file containing relevant metadata.

 ## Features
 - **Search Functionality**: Allows users to specify terms of interest to search within the provided JSON file.